madengr/ham2mon/README.md

 ./ham2mon.py -a "rtl" -n 4 -f 145E6 -r 2E6 -g 20 -s -40 -v 0 -t 30 -w

-Note that sometimes default RTL kernel driver (for receiving video) must be disabled.
+Note that sometimes default RTL kernel driver (for receiving dvb) must be disabled.
 Google "rtl sdr blacklist" to read more about this issue, or just do this:

 sudo rmmod dvb_usb_rtl28xxu